Why I use Arch, Wayland/SwayWM and why I don't sometimes

 - Basically Fedora but you downloaded it from the Wayback Machine

 - It’s used primarily in servers, yet it has a graphical installer.
-I wouldn’t complain if it actually did work, but it doesn’t.
+I wouldn’t complain if such installer actually did work, but it doesn’t.
 It’s overly complicated, not intuitive and buggy.
-I’ve seen a coworker try to setup a CentOS VM and it took her 5 days to find out why it would stay stuck in the HTTP proxy selection screen even though her network connection was perfectly fine.
+I’ve seen a coworker try to setup a CentOS VM and it took her 5 days to find out why it would get stuck in the HTTP proxy selection screen even though her network connection was perfectly fine.

 - No literally why the hell are there sooo many people who like it??
 You tell me it’s all super tested and stable.
 Well Ubuntu LTS is just as stable, but the kernel and Firefox are reasonably up to date and htop is available (EPEL and COPR my ass)

 - I mean, I can use it.
 I just have so many questions.
 Why?
 Why!

 - You can install it without actually learning how to install Arch.